 A new aqueduct delivers fresh water to the town.
-Which, please don't forget, you cannot drink it.
+Which please don't forget, you cannot drink it.
 Only for cleaning...

 The beauty of Las Terrenas

 Located on a peninsula off of the Dominican Republic, Las Terrenas is everything that a Caribbean town can be expected to be, except expensive.
-With miles of the pristine sandy beaches, this is a place where cultures mix to create wonderful home.
+With miles of the pristine sandy beaches, this is a place where cultures mix to create a wonderful home.

-Brightly colored homes are the residences of young Bohemians, growing families, established businesspeople, and retirees.
+Brightly colored homes are the residences of young Bohemians, growing families, established business people, and retirees.
 The cost of living, the inexpensive housing, and the amazing natural environment make it an ideal place to buy a house.

-In Las Terrenas, the modern world is only in as far as you need it to be really enjoy it, but not so much that you will be forced to deal with the stresses.
+In Las Terrenas, the modern world is only in as far as you need it to be to really enjoy it, but not so much that you will be forced to deal with the stresses.